-‘Star Wars Galactic Nights’ Returning To Disney’s Hollywood Studios In December
+‘Star Wars’ Galactic Nights Returning To Disney’s Hollywood Studios In December

-Earlier this year, Walt Disney World presented a fantastic evening of Star Wars fun for guests willing to pay a little extra and it is set to return in December.
-Star Wars Galactic Nights is going to have its second-ever happening and it is actually going to come about as Star Wars: The Last Jedi is being released in theaters.
-The “Force” is going to take over Disney’s Hollywood Studios on Dec.
-16, 2017, and there will be some additional options as well for this round.
+Earlier this year, Walt Disney World presented a fantastic evening of Star Wars fun for guests willing to pay a little extra, and it is set to return in December.
+Star Wars Galactic Nights is going to have its second-ever happening, and it is actually going to come about as Star Wars: The Last Jedi is being released in theaters.
+The “Force” is going to take over Disney’s Hollywood Studios on December 16, 2017, and there will be some additional options as well for this round.

-Back in April, Disney introduced the new event called Star Wars Galactic Nights which included a lot of great photo opportunities, some celebrities from the movie franchise, and lots of other fun events.
-It really was a very enjoyable evening, but guests knew more would be even better and that is what Disney is giving them.
+Back in April, Disney introduced the new event called Star Wars Galactic Nights, which included a lot of great photo opportunities, some celebrities from the movie franchise, and lots of other fun events.
+It really was a very enjoyable evening, but guests knew more would be even better, and that is what Disney is giving them.

-The official website of Walt Disney World has updated their Special Events page with new details on Galactic Nights which will indeed take place on Dec.
-16 at Disney’s Hollywood Studios.
-The event will take place from 7 p.m. until midnight and it will be an additional cost as it is not included on your park admission ticket.
+The official website of Walt Disney World has updated their Special Events page with new details on Galactic Nights, which will indeed take place on December 16 at Disney’s Hollywood Studios.
+The event will take place from 7 p.m. until midnight, and it will be an additional cost as it is not included on your park admission ticket.

-Tickets are already on sale and they cost $129 for adults and $124 for children ages 3-9.
+Tickets are already on sale and they cost $129 for adults and $124 for children between the ages of 3 and 9.
 Those with Annual Passes or those who are Disney Vacation Club members can receive a discount.

 For the second Galactic Nights event, there will still be many of the same great activities that the first one had.
-As of now, guests will enjoy:
+As of now, guests will enjoy the following.

 - Red carpet arrival